jfmherokiller/customllvm/llvm/docs/CommandGuide/FileCheck.rst

 .. option:: --check-prefix prefix

  FileCheck searches the contents of ``match-filename`` for patterns to match.
 By default, these patterns are prefixed with "``CHECK:``".
-If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify a specific prefix to match.
+ If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify one or more prefixes to match.
+Multiple prefixes are useful for tests which might change for different run options, but most lines remain the same.

+.. option:: --check-prefixes prefix1,prefix2,...

+ An alias of :option:`--check-prefix` that allows multiple prefixes to be specified as a comma separated list.

 .. option:: --input-file filename

   File to check (defaults to stdin).

+.. option:: --match-full-lines

+ By default, FileCheck allows matches of anywhere on a line.
+This option will require all positive matches to cover an entire line.
+Leading and trailing whitespace is ignored, unless :option:`--strict-whitespace` is also specified.
+(Note: negative matches from ``CHECK-NOT`` are not affected by this option!)

+ Passing this option is equivalent to inserting ``{{^ *}}`` or ``{{^}}`` before, and ``{{ *$}}`` or ``{{$}}`` after every positive check pattern.

 .. option:: --strict-whitespace